Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Sao Paulo and Beijing.
+To all the kids in Delhi and Spokane.

 I'm losing my edge to the art-school Milan kids in little jackets and borrowed nostalgia for the unremembered nineties.